GLOBAL MARKETS-Shares edge lower, bonds rise, on data

 MSCI's all-country world equity index lost

-0.1 percent, crimping a rally of more than 10 percent so far in
+0.2 percent, crimping a rally of more than 10 percent so far

 In Europe, the FTSEurofirst 300 index of top